 And lots of lovely diy velvet pumpkins just like the pros, for the last photo!

 BTW, my DIY Velvet Pumpkins cost a total of about $4.00 each… and that’s probably over-estimating!
-No heart jumping here, right?
+Great for an affordable DIY project for fall!

 One last fall decor item you might want to add to your home… these Fall Pillow Covers are super affordable!